The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Discussion

-The magnitude of these systematic errors is likely reduced when metallicity estimates are derived from comprehensive analyses using numerous Fe lines with a range of $g_{\rm eff}$ values \citep[e.g.,][Fig.~6]{Senavci21}, as well as a mixture of Fe I and Fe II lines, as biases in individual lines would tend to average out.
+The magnitude of these systematic errors is likely reduced when metallicity estimates are derived from comprehensive analyses using numerous Fe lines with a range of $g_{\rm eff}$ values \citep[e.g.][Fig.~6]{Senavci21}, as well as a mixture of Fe I and Fe II lines, as biases in individual lines would tend to average out.
 This may explain the relatively modest scatter in PASTEL values for most stars.
 For instance, in Sect.~\ref{ssec:metal} we found only a small offset between the \citet{Hahlin25} metallicity determination for \object{$\xi$~Boö~A} and the PASTEL ensemble average.
 Nevertheless, we cannot rule out that the systematic deviations we observe for high-metallicity stars are partially influenced by thermal effects on both the $\langle B\rangle$ measurements and the conventional abundance determinations.
 These effects are not fully captured by current modelling approaches.

-A natural extension of the present work would be to model the large-scale (e.g., dipole) component of stellar magnetic fields in SFT simulations and compare the results with Stokes-V-based measurements.
-Such a study would allow testing whether total unsigned flux and the net signed flux exhibit different rotation scalings within the same modelling framework, potentially reconciling Zeeman-broadening and spectropolarimetric observations \citep{See19}.
+A natural extension of the present work would be to model the large-scale (e.g. dipole) component of stellar magnetic fields in SFT simulations and compare the results with Stokes-V-based measurements.
+Such a study would allow one to test whether total unsigned flux and the net signed flux exhibit different rotation scalings within the same modelling framework, potentially reconciling Zeeman-broadening and spectropolarimetric observations \citep{See19}.

+Finally, the present comparison is limited by the small number of solar-type stars with published Zeeman intensification measurements (13 stars in the G-star sample).
+A larger, more uniformly sampled dataset would allow a more stringent test to be taken of both the rotation--magnetism scaling and the metallicity and temperature corrections derived here.